Robert Manuel (veteran): Contributions and community service

-Robert Manuel was the chairman at the Woodland Cemetery Memorial Pilgrimage Annual July 1 Observance.
+Manuel was the chairman at the Woodland Cemetery Memorial Pilgrimage Annual July 1 Observance.
 He was also an executive member in the Royal Canadian Legion Branch 561, having attained the highest award the Legion issues.
 He raised funds for the Kidney Foundation in Elliot Lake and has started a fundraiser of his own, Koins for Kids, under the Christian Children's Fund of Canada.

 Achievements

-Robert accomplished a number of personal feats in addition to his community work.
+Manuel accomplished a number of personal feats in addition to his community work.
 Most notably, he garnered support from Canadians of all statures in having the Battle of Vimy Ridge recognized as a national heritage day in Canada.
 From 2004 forward, April 9 has served as a reminder of the great sacrifices and contribution Canada and its military made to the world.

 Manuel also initiated the recognition of the Canadian Peace Keepers' Day in Ontario, which is also a federally recognized day that falls on August 9.